A centre of excellence and creative possibility

-The full-time accredited Visual Arts programme allows you to specialise in Painting and Drawing, Sculpture or Tapestry and Textile Art.
+The full-time accredited Fine Art programme allows you to specialise in Painting and Drawing, Sculpture or Tapestry and Textile Art.

-You can gain your Graduate Diploma, Postgraduate Diploma, MA or MFA.
+You can gain your Graduate Diploma or Master of Fine Art (MFA).
 The large dedicated studios and access to art and craft short courses emphasise practical, studio-based skills, underpinned by theoretical research and contextual studies.
 The programme also involves making use of the historic West Dean House and extensive grounds to explore site-specific work.

 FdA Historic Craft Practices

 A practice-led Foundation degree encompasses making with the option to develop basic skills in conservation and repair.
 You will have the opportunity to develop high level practical craftsmanship skills, with a specialist heritage crafts and conservation environment.
 Students specialise in Clocks, Furniture, Metalwork or Musical Instruments.

 Study part-time over two years to gain your MA.
 For committed writers the course offers immersive study in an inspiring setting and tuition from published authors.